discordjs/guide/guide/preparations/setting-up-a-bot-application.md

 ![Successfully created application](./images/create-app.png)

 You can edit your application's name, description, and avatar here.
-Once you've saved your changes, move on by selecting the "Bot" tab in the left pane.
+Once you've saved your changes, move on by selecting the "Bot" tab in the left panel.

 ![Create a bot UI](./images/create-bot.png)